dariofad/dariofad.github.io/content/_index.md

 Member of [UniBG Seclab](https://seclab.unibg.it/)

-My goal is the integration of security features in frameworks, runtimes and cloud applications.
-I’m interested in operating systems (Linux), sandboxing, access control, system and backend programming.
+I work as a postdoc researcher at the University of Bergamo, Italy.
+My goal is the integration of security features in various systems like runtimes and cloud applications.
+I’m interested in operating systems (Linux), application sandboxing, access control methods, and backend programming.

-My hobbies are studying the Japanese language and culture, traveling, taking long walks, and reading books.
+Previously I’ve been a teacher and a teaching assistant for several courses at the University of Bergamo.
+I also recently completed an internship at HENNGE in Tokyo.

+I really enjoy the Japanese culture, and I visited many places in the country.
+I’m also studying the Japanese language, currently getting closer to the JLPT N3 level.

 [Emacs](https://www.gnu.org/software/emacs/) &#10084; [Ergodox-Ez](https://ergodox-ez.com/)